vladisuave/3dprintingcenter/3d-printing-center-curriculum.md

 - Custom phone cases and game pieces
 - Replacement parts for broken toys
 - Art projects and sculptures
-- Helpful tools for people with disabilities
+- Helpful tools
-- Medical devices like prosthetics
 - Aerospace and car parts
-- Food printing (chocolate, pizza!)
+- Food printing (chocolate!)

 **Interactive Activity:** Students examine printed objects and guess what they're used for